Holmes Center for School Partnerships and Educator Preparation

 Diversity Framework for Certification Candidates

-In order to teach effectively and ensure student learning in a democratic and pluralistic society, each teacher education candidate at Plymouth State University, by the conclusion of his or her program, will have developed the ability to describe culture as a multifaceted and dynamic construct; critically examine his or her own sociocultural positions and understand the ways in which background and experiences shape one’s view of the world; learn from and about students, families, and communities, and draw on this knowledge to inform instruction; view students and families of diverse backgrounds and abilities in respectful and affirming ways; acquire and extend his or her own multicultural awareness by exploring and learning about the history, experiences, beliefs, and values of others; recognize and challenge biases in him/herself and others, as well as institutional oppression in schools and throughout society; and implement inclusive, culturally responsive teaching practices.
+In order to teach effectively and ensure student learning in a democratic and pluralistic society, each teacher education candidate at Plymouth State University, by the conclusion of their program, will have developed the ability to describe culture as a multifaceted and dynamic construct; critically examine their own sociocultural positions and understand the ways in which background and experiences shape one’s view of the world; learn from and about students, families, and communities, and draw on this knowledge to inform instruction; view students and families of diverse backgrounds and abilities in respectful and affirming ways; acquire and extend their own multicultural awareness by exploring and learning about the history, experiences, beliefs, and values of others; recognize and challenge biases in themselves and others, as well as institutional oppression in schools and throughout society; and implement inclusive, culturally responsive teaching practices.

 Initial Teacher Certification Programs – Undergraduate Degrees

 The Educator Preparation programs at Plymouth State University are approved by the New Hampshire Department of Education.
-The University is a member of the American Association of Colleges of Teacher Education (AACTE).
-Plymouth State University offers several initial teacher preparation programs at the undergraduate level:
+Plymouth State University offers these initial teacher preparation programs at the undergraduate level:

 - Elementary Education (K-6), (K-8)